volution/kawipiko/documentation/readme.rst

 * ``kawipiko-server`` -- which serves the static website content from the CDB file;
 * ``kawipiko-archiver`` -- which creates the CDB file from a source folder holding the static website content;

-Unlike most (if not all) other webservers out-there, in which you just point your web server to the folder holding the static website content root, ``kawipiko`` takes a radically different approach.
+Unlike most (if not all) other servers out-there, in which you just point your web server to the folder holding the static website content root, ``kawipiko`` takes a radically different approach.
 In order to serve the static website content, one has to first "compile" it into the CDB file through ``kawipiko-archiver``, and then one can "serve" it from the CDB file through ``kawipiko-server``.

 This two step phase also presents a few opportunities: